DiegoRM7/Racing-Zone-Marketplace/README.md

     * Mercedes benz
     * etc…
     * F1 car (nobody could buy until they make enough money for it)

-  * A page that shows the current logged in user’s info (money, name, etc.) and the car that they have in their garage.
-  * A marketplace page displaying all the cars that are being sold at the moment.
-  * An individual car viewing page where when you click on viewing the car through the user's garage or the marketplace then the user can see all the details of the car and the person selling it.
-  * An update page where the user that owns that vehicle can update the info.

 ### CRUD implementation: